-The Hospital Central Service Technician Program prerequisites are determined by GateWay Community College.
-In addition to certain health care and medical terminology courses, you must have:
+The Hospital Central Service Technology Program prerequisites are determined by GateWay Community College.
+In addition to certain health care and medical terminology courses, you must have your:

 - High school diploma or GED

-No other prerequisites are required if you hold an Associate in Applied Science degree or higher degree in a health science discipline from a regionally accredited institution of higher education.
+No other prerequisites are required if you hold an Associate of Applied Science degree or higher degree in a health science discipline from a regionally accredited institution of higher education.

 Admission is based on academic performance and other criteria.
-Students are accepted once per year in the fall term.
+Students are accepted once each year in the fall term.